What is a Pantograph, and How Does It Power Train?

 The electric trains can use more power than diesel locomotives because they tap from bigger power plants.

 These trains need equipment to tap the energy from the overhead lines.
-Hence, they can either use pantographs or a third rail to tap electrical power.
+Hence, they can use pantographs or a third rail to tap electrical power.

 Sometimes, they can have rechargeable energy storage systems like batteries and ultracapacitors.